 For California pet owners, the possibilities are endless.
 This is the state that popularized putting tiny dogs in purses, after all.
 Californians treat their pets like their human children, keeping them in the middle of the action, and sometimes, even letting them strut their stuff on the red carpet.

 We know you want what’s best for your pet.
 If you’re looking to boost your pet parent knowledge read up on Making Sense of Your Dog’s Poop, Pet Vaccinations, and The Actual Cost of Pet Insurance.
-And hey, if you’re ready to get your canine or feline’s vet bills covered, go ahead and apply for Lemonade pet insurance.
+And hey, if you’re ready to get your canine or feline’s vet bills covered, go ahead and apply for Lemonade dog insurance or cat insurance.